pyamsoft/git-ssh/README.md

   The contents expected in the CONFIG file are listed in the CONFIGURATION
   section

+  --ssh-args COMMA-SEPERATED-OPTIONS

+  A comma seperated list of options to pass to the invocation of ssh.

   --config-dir DIR

   The path to the directory where configs are stored.